Child Protection & Safeguarding

 You can contact or speak to your child’s class teacher after school, speak to a member of the Senior Leadership Team or our Safeguarding Lead, all of whom are happy to talk though any concerns or worries you may have.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy, this can e found at the bottom of this page.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy, this can be found at the bottom of this page.

-The Academy has a safeguarding team led by the Designated Safeguarding Lead, Mr Rhys Maddox and Deputy Safeguarding Lead, Mr George Edwards.
+The Academy has a safeguarding team led by the Designated Safeguarding Lead, Mrs McCloskey and Deputy Safeguarding Lead, Mr George Edwards.